opticalloop/SudokuPictureGenerator/README.md

 ## How it works
-SudokuPictureGenerator use random fonts from Google Fonts API (near 4000 fonts are available) to generate random patterns of sudoku grid.
+SudokuPictureGenerator use random fonts from Google Fonts API (near 4000 fonts are available) to generate random patterns of sudoku grid or single characters pictures.

 Run